diazid/Movies-Database/README.md

 * The second test showed that movies over 1.5 hours generate more revenue than shorter ones.
 * The third test revealed that higher rated movies earn more revenue than lower rated ones.

-Overall, the results suggest that movie attributes play a significant role in determining revenue.
+Overall, the results suggest that these 3 movie attributes [`MPAA Rating`, `runtime`, `rating`] play a significant role in determining revenue.